 - Length 5 yrs

-The Dietetics major is a professional program planned to meet the accreditation standards for the dietetics profession in Canada, and is the only dietetics program offered in British Columbia.
-You’ll explore general biological and social sciences, and courses more directly related to dietetics such as basic and applied human nutrition, food and food systems, management, and professional dietetic practice.
+Dietetics is a professional program planned to meet the accreditation standards for the dietetics profession in Canada, and is the only dietetics program offered in British Columbia.
+You’ll explore general biological and social sciences courses, as well as specialized dietetics courses like basic and applied human nutrition, food and food systems management, and professional dietetic practice.

-The program involves five years of study: two prerequisite years and three program years (Year Five is spent in internship placements at various locations across B.C.).
+The program involves five years of study: two prerequisite years and three program years (your fifth year is spent in internship placements at various locations across B.C.).
 Once you graduate, you’ll be eligible to practice as a registered dietitian upon application to a provincial regulatory body and successful completion of a national registration examination.

 The Dietetics major differs from other nutrition-related majors offered by Land and Food Systems in that it is a regulated health-profession training program.
-As such, it has specific applicant-selection procedures and includes courses and internship placements to assist students to develop knowledge and skills for dietetic practice in the Canadian context.
+As such, it has specific courses and internship placements to assist students to develop knowledge and skills for dietetic practice in the Canadian context.